toa-io/toa/documentation/contributing/cycle.md

 <dd>
 List of <b>what is unknown</b>.

-By the end of the discussion, all questions should be answered, and some answers should have become statements.
+By the end of the discussion, all questions must be answered, and some answers should have become statements.
 </dd>
 <dt>Options</dt>